taostat/taostats-docs/docs/Bittensor/glossary.md

 Also know as consensus based weights.
 Introduced in Bittensor 7.3, this feature changes the way Validator dividends are calculated.
 The "Bond" between each validator and miner is a exponentaial moving average, where the  most recent bond is weighed at alpha = 0.9.
 With Liquid alpha, this becomes a variable.
 Subnets with Liquid alpha enabled set the [Subnet Hyperparameters](doc:subnet-parameters) liquid\_alpha\_enabled to true.

+# Liquidity pool/Subnet pool:

+Each subnet will have a liquidity pool where tao can be exchanged for alpha.
+The ratio of tao/alpha in the liquidity pool defines the tao/alpha exchange rate.

 # Miner:

 Miners are nodes on a subnet.
 Miners are given work to perform, and this work is graded by the validators.
 Miners receive tao emissions as an incentive for their work.
 [Miner](doc:miner)